Prayagi/water-reservoir/README.md

 - Groundwater not included

 Conclusion
-The system provides a structured approach to forecasting water demand and assessing storage sustainability, enabling informed decision-making for long-term water resource management.
+The system provides a structured approach to forecasting water demand and assessing storage sustainability, enabling informed decision-making for long-term water resource management..